-The way in which the word dieting is most commonly used today describes a manner of eating where intake is adjusted, and calories are restricted with the end goal of achieving weight loss.
+Today, the word diet is most commonly used to describe a manner of eating where intake is adjusted, and calories are restricted with the end goal of achieving weight loss.

-Yes.
 To achieve lasting and sustained weight loss, you must decrease the total calories consumed each day.
-(1)
+(2)

 To reduce body weight, most individuals will need to change their habitual diet to include healthy foods, such as fruits, vegetables, lean meats, whole grains, nuts, and oils, that are nutrient-dense and nourishing for the body.

 These healthy foods still need to be limited in portion size, such that they contribute to a lower total daily calorie intake.

 Historically, many weight loss diet plans became popular and then faded with time.

 Most of these diet plans focus on limiting or altering the intake of one of the three macronutrients that are the building blocks of all foods, namely, carbohydrates, fats, and proteins.

 Currently, the most popular diet plans focus on limiting carbohydrates.
 Before these, low-fat diets were very popular.